 - Try something new: You can find yoga, cooking and other classes and activities at your installation’s Morale, Welfare and Recreation program.
 Consider volunteering.
 If you don’t work, volunteering provides an opportunity to serve the community, learn new skills and create lasting friendships.
 Your installation Military and Family Support Center can help you find opportunities on the installation and in the community.

-- Treat yourself: Take time out for a relaxing bath, get a message or find a babysitter and go out with friends.
+- Treat yourself: Take time out for a relaxing bath, get a massage or find a babysitter and go out with friends.

 Stay socially connected